SNLS603D December 2020 – April 2025 DP83TG720R-Q1

 1. We recommend routing RGMII on buried traces to minimize EMC emissions.

-2. Buried traces should be connected with via placement as close as possible to the PHY and MAC.
+2. Buried traces connected with via placement as close as possible to the PHY and MAC.